kbuffington/Georgia/README.md

 ##### Step-by-step guide (please follow closely)

+**NOTE**: These instructions are outdated for the current 2.0.0 betas.
+They will be updated before the official release.
+Please follow the instructions in the release notes if installing a beta.

 1. Close foobar
 2. Download this theme from the [releases page](https://github.com/kbuffington/Georgia/releases).
 3. Extract it into a folder named `georgia` to your foobar profile folder.
 On a non-portable installation this will typically be `C:\Users\<USERNAME>\AppData\Roaming\foobar2000`.